ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 as follows:

 ~~~
-prep_state = VDAF.prep_init(vdaf_verify_param, agg_param, nonce, input_share)
+prep_state = VDAF.prep_init(vdaf_verify_key,
+                            agg_id,
+                            agg_param,
+                            nonce,
+                            input_share)
 out = VDAF.prep_next(prep_state, None)
 ~~~

+`vdaf_verify_key` is the VDAF verification key shared by the aggregators;
+`agg_id` is the aggregator ID (`0x00` for the Leader and `0x01` for the helper);
-`vdaf_verify_param` is the public VDAF parameter, and `agg_param` is the opaque aggregation parameter.
+and `agg_param` is the opaque aggregation parameter distributed to the aggregtors by the collector.

 If either step fails, the aggregator marks the report as invalid with error `vdaf-prep-error`.
 Otherwise, the value `out` is interpreted as follows.
 If this is the last round of the VDAF, then `out` is the aggregator's output share.
 Otherwise, `out` is the pair `(prep_state, prep_msg)`.

 ### Aggregate Continuation {#agg-continue-flow}

 In the continuation phase, the leader drives the VDAF preparation of each share in the candidate report set until the underlying VDAF moves into a terminal state, yielding an output share for all aggregators or an error.
-This phase may involve multiple rounds of interaction depending on the underlying VDAF parameters.
+This phase may involve multiple rounds of interaction depending on the underlying VDAF.
 Each round trip is initiated by the leader.

 #### Leader Continuation